Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

       The units for the nuclide inventory.

+.. _waste-form-general-criticality-mechanism-inventory-expanded:

   EXPANDED_DATASET <file_string>

-    This option allows for the specification of an expanded inventory lookup table that can be interpolated in three dimensions for a given criticality start time (CRIT_START), criticality power output (HEAT_OF_CRITICALITY), and a given time during the simulation.
-These values are used to interpolate a data matrix where the start time and power are pivot variables for each dataset and the simulation time is the independent variable.
+    This option allows for the specification of an expanded inventory lookup table that can be interpolated in three dimensions for a given criticality start time (:ref:`CRIT_START<waste-form-general-criticality-mechanism-start>`), criticality power output (:ref:`HEAT_OF_CRITICALITY<waste-form-general-criticality-mechanism-heat>`), and a given time during the simulation.
+These values are used to interpolate a data matrix where the start time and power are pivot variables and the simulation time is the independent variable.
 The data file specified by <file_string> contains the following input segments:

     MODE <string> (optional)